hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 Validating resolvers MAY return an insecure response to their clients when processing NSEC3 records with iterations larger than 0.
+Note also that a validating resolver returning an insecure response MUST still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see
+{{RFC5155}} section 10.3).

 Validating resolvers MAY also return a SERVFAIL response when processing NSEC3 records with iterations larger than 0.
-Validating resolvers MAY choose to ignore responses with iteration counts greater than 0.
+Validating resolvers MAY choose to ignore authoritative server responses with iteration counts greater than 0, which will likely resulting in returning a SERVFAIL to the client when no processed responses are received from authoritative servers.

-Note that this specification significantly decreases the requirements originally specified in Section 10.3 of [RFC5155].
-See the Security Considerations for arguments on how to handle responses with non-zero iteration count.

-Note also that a validating resolver returning an insecure response SHOULD still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see
-{{RFC5155}} section 10.3).

 Validating resolvers returning an insecure or SERVFAIL answer to their client after receiving and validating an unsupported NSEC3 parameter